asif6544/-PLACEMENT-INTERNSHIP-TRACKING-SYSTEM-ER-DIAGRAM_-DBMS/README.md

 ## 🔗 Relationships

 - A Student applies for Applications (1:M)
-- An Application is sent to a Company (M:1)
+- An Application is sent for an internship (M:1)
 - A Company offers Internship (1:M)
 - A Company offers Placement (1:M)